This article was originally published in THUMP UK

 Iggor: The label was very focused on techno and stuff that works in the club.
 When we did the record, we sent him it but thought he wouldn't like it because it wasn't just for the club.
 The remixes are, but he totally understood that.

-Laima: That was the same year he was doing Chilly Gonzales and Spank Rock, so it fitted in well.
+Laima: That was the same year he was doing Chilly Gonzales and Spank Rock, so it fit in well.

 And how about Gui Boratto?